Kuadrant/kuadrantctl/doc/generate-kuadrant-auth-policy.md

       openIdConnectUrl: https://sso.example.com/auth/realms/petstore
 ```

-Take this example and save it as `example.yaml` and than run the command:
+Take this example and save it as `example.yaml` and then run the command:

 ```bash
 kuadrantctl generate kuadrant authpolicy --oas example.yaml